flutter/website/setup.md

    ```

    This command checks your environment and displays a report to the terminal window.
+   The Dart SDK is bundled with Flutter; it is not necessary to install Dart separately.
    Check the output carefully for other software you may need to install or further
    tasks to perform (shown in **bold** text).